 The difference the AWD makes in inclement weather, though, is rather remarkable.
 I was fortunate enough to experience a moderate snowstorm during my week with the Challenger GT, one that would have been extremely hazardous had I been driving an over-powered, RWD muscle car with performance tires.
 Yet the GT powered on through everything, allowing me to accelerate confidently from stoplights with nary a squirrely movement from the back end.

 In dry conditions, however, the Challenger V-6 isn't all that entertaining.
 It feels heavy and ponderous, not as willing to dance on a twisty back road as competing muscle cars.
 The acceleration that feels so quick in slippery conditions isn't impressive, the brakes aren't that strong when bringing the car back to a halt, and the super-thick steering wheel doesn't transmit much information about what the tires or suspension are doing when you're rounding bends.
 For people seeking a big, comfortable, stylish coupe, this will be just fine.
-For buyers wanting an actual sports car, this ain't it.
+For buyers wanting an actual sports car, a HEMI-powered Hellcat this ain't.

 This is something no other reasonably priced sports coupe on the market can claim.
 In order to get that kind of all-weather capability in a coupe, you have to go to the German luxury brands, where BMW or Audi will be happy to sell you a much smaller car for a lot more money.